 This might sound a little crazy, but I gauge a town’s pet friendliness by the number of pet waste stations they provide.
 Making it convenient for pet owners to clean up after their dogs means, “We love dogs, and hope you’ll bring them along.”
 When there are no facilities for clean up, I get the feeling that perceive pets as a nuisance, best left at home.
 The good news is, we found plenty of waste stations in dog friendly Florence, Oregon!

 READ MORE ⇒ 9 Ways Cities Can Be More Pet Friendly

 Rustic margarita pizza.
 Crab-encrusted halibut.
 Homemade ice cream.
 You name it – during our stay in Florence – we ate it!
 So, getting some exercise was as necessary.
 Fortunately, we found three interesting dog friendly day trips to enjoy with the boys.

-Thirty-two miles south of Florence is the town of Lakeside and the Eel Creek Campground – a great place to appreciate the Oregon Dunes.
+Thirty-two miles south of Florence is the town of Lakeside and the Eel Creek Campground.
+This is a great place to appreciate the Oregon Dunes.
 Winds from the ocean created this unique landscape where the rocky cliffs give way to a 40 mile stretch of lowland.

-Back on the coast, and 23 miles north of Florence, is Cape Perpetua – where you can still see the ancient lava flows that formed this area.
+Back on the coast, and 23 miles north of Florence, is Cape Perpetua, where you can still see the ancient lava flows that formed this area.
 With 26 miles of trails, you’re sure to find something that suits you.
-Depending on the tides, waves crashing into a long crack in the rock known as Devil’s Churn are spectacular.
+Depending on the tides, watching the waves crash into a long crack in the rock known as Devil’s Churn is spectacular.
 The 600-year old Giant Sitka Spruce and Spouting Horn, a kind of natural fountain driven by the the sea, are also a popular.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.